confluentinc/examples/clients/cloud/python/README.md

 # Example 3: Run All the Above in Docker

-You also may run all the above examples from within Docker.
+You also may run all the above code from within Docker.

 1. Copy to the current directory your local file with configuration parameters to connect to your Confluent Cloud instance.